cilium/cilium/Documentation/gettingstarted.rst

 -----------------------------

-The tutorial leverages Vagrant and VirtualBox , and as such should run on any operating system supported by Vagrant, including Linux, MacOS X, and Windows.
+The tutorial leverages Vagrant and VirtualBox , and as such should run on any operating system supported by Vagrant, including Linux, macOS, and Windows.

 Step 0: Install Vagrant
 ^^^^^^^^^^^^^^^^^^^^^^^